Soviet cruiser Voroshilov: Postwar

 Voroshilov was inspected in 1946 and found unsatisfactory, but she was given routine servicing.
 She began her postwar modernization in April 1954, but the Navy reevaluated the scope of the work in 1955 and deemed it insufficient to create a fully modern ship.
 Unlike her half-sister Maxim Gorky, she was selected for conversion as a testbed for missile development as Project 33 on 17 February 1956.
 The conversion process was prolonged, as her armament was removed and she received an entirely new superstructure and masts.
-She consequently was not recommissioned as OS-24 until 31 December 1961.
+She was recommissioned as OS-24 on 31 December 1961.
 The ship was modernized under Project 33M from 11 October 1963 to 1 December 1965.
 Her final conversion was to a floating barracks on 6 October 1972 and she was redesignated as PKZ-19.
 Voroshilov was sold for scrap on 2 March 1973.
 Voroshilov's 14-ton propeller and 2.5-ton stop anchor are on display at the Museum of Heroic Defense and Liberation of Sevastopol on Sapun Mountain in Sevastopol.